cosmos/cosmos-sdk-docs/docs/user/tutorials/vote-extensions/mitigate-frontrunning.md

-# Mitigate auction front running
+# Mitigate Auction Front-Running

 ## What are Vote extensions?

 Vote extensions is arbitrary information which can be inserted into a block.
-This feature is part of ABCI 2.0 methods, which is available for use in the SDK 0.50 release and 0.38 CometBFT release.
+This feature is part of ABCI 2.0, which is available for use in the SDK 0.50 release and part of the 0.38 CometBFT release.

 More information about vote extensions can be seen [here](../../../build/building-apps/vote-extensions).

 ## Context

-For this tutorial we are using an example of an application that is mitigating auction front running.
+For this tutorial we are using an example of an application that is mitigating auction front-running.

 Please checkout https://github.com/fatal-fruit/abci-workshop to see the example.